department-of-veterans-affairs/vagov-content/pages/careers-employment/index.md

         discharged Veteran or a dependent family member.
       external: false
     - url: "/careers-employment/veteran-owned-business-support/"
-      label: Support for your Veteran-owned small business
+      label: Support for your Veteran-Owned Small Business
-      description: Register to do business with VA and get support for your Veteran-owned small business.
+      description: Register to do business with VA and get support for your Veteran-Owned Small Business.
       external: false
     - url: "/careers-employment/dependent-benefits/"
       label: Support for dependent family members